-c.
-Change in Status: Completed comprehensive assessment with summary details and approved signed service plan that outlines service needs and cost of services; and when applicable updated contact information for the CAP/C beneficiary and primary caregiver; signed consent to release information;

-signed participant's rights and responsibilities; signed freedom of choice form with selected providers; updated emergency and disaster plan; when determined and applicable, job or school verification statement, Physician's order; and when determined applicable, individual risk agreement, nurse notes, documentation or summary for PNA and IHA services provided over a period of 90 consecutive days.
+- consumer direction: completed refresher training, employee's competency validation for each worker, confirmation from financial manager or employability of selected personal assistant and nurse,, and financial management budget;. - c.
+Change in Status: Completed comprehensive assessment with summary details and approved signed service plan that outlines service needs and cost of services; and when applicable updated contact information for the CAP/C beneficiary and primary caregiver; signed consent to release information; signed participant's rights and responsibilities; signed freedom of choice form with selected providers; updated emergency and disaster plan; when determined and applicable, job or school verification statement, Physician's order; individual risk agreement, nurse notes or ANC documentation, documentation or summary for PNA and IHA services provided over a period of 90 consecutive days.